Sulav6079/Mushroom-Classification/README.md

 # Mushroom Classification Project

-This project involves building a machine learning pipeline to classify mushrooms as **edible** or **poisonous** based on their characteristics.
+This project involves building a machine learning model to classify mushrooms as **edible** or **poisonous** based on their characteristics.
 Using a dataset of 8,124 mushroom samples with 23 categorical features, we applied advanced machine learning models to achieve high classification accuracy.

 ## Dataset
 The dataset was obtained from [Kaggle](https://www.kaggle.com/datasets/uciml/mushroom-classification/data).
 Each sample includes features such as cap shape, color, odor, habitat, and others, along with the target label: